---Develop an effective utilization review system.

---Make a thorough comparison of the HEW model system and the management information system being developed for the State, including provisions for utilization review, to adopt the provisions which could best meet the needs of the State.
+- --Develop an effective utilization review system. - --Make a thorough comparison of the HEW model system and the management information system being developed

 --Provide for the systematic accumulation of data required by management officials to efficiently administer utilization review activities.

 NINETY-SECOND CONGRES